The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 The well-known places in Ngorongoro Crater are Lerai forest and Lake Magadi.

-These places support a large range of habitats for wildlife that thrive within the Ngorongoro Crater.
+These areas support a wide range of habitats for wildlife thriving within the Ngorongoro Crater.

 Diving deep to observe the ecosystems of this crater, the most notable are the following: